eddyekofo94/nvim-macro/README.md

 Use `<M-C-d>` to toggle dark/light background.

-Neoovim is configured to restore the background settings on startup, so there is no need to setup `vim.opt.bg` in the config.
+Neovim is configured to restore the background settings on startup, so there is no need to setup `vim.opt.bg` in the config.

 To disable the auto-restore feature, remove corresponding lines in